bravesoftdz/AraratSynapse/README.md

 ## Ultibo port of Ararat Synapse

-This is the Ultibo port of the Ararat Synapse synchronyous socket library, all features except SSL/TLS are available including serial port support.
+This is the Ultibo port of the Ararat Synapse synchronous socket library, all features except SSL/TLS are available including serial port support.

 A number of examples from the original Synapse download have been ported to Ultibo and can be found at: